-This page configures the general SAML 2.0 per server properties
+This page allows you to configure general SAML 2.0 properties.

 Name Description Replicated Cache Enabled

 Specifies whether the persistent cache (LDAP or RDBMS) is used for storing SAML 2.0 artifacts and authentication requests.

 RDBMS is required by the SAML 2.0 security providers in production environments.
 Use LDAP only in development environments.

 If this is not set, artifacts and requests are saved in memory.

 If you are configuring SAML 2.0 services for two or more WebLogic Server instances in a domain, you must enable the replicated cache individually on each server.
 In addition, if you are configuring SAML 2.0 services in a cluster, each Managed Server must also be configured individually.

 Name Description Contact Person Given Name

 The contact person given (first) name.